 Facebook isn't just a collection of personal home pages and a place to declare your allegiance to your friends.
 Facebook is gradually turning on features that allow it to leverage its massive user base to encroach on a wide swath of Internet businesses.
 Consider photos.
 Google, Yahoo!, and MySpace all spent millions to acquire photo sharing sites (Picasa, Flickr, and Photobucket, respectively).
 But Facebook didn't acquire anyone.
 The site simply turned on a substandard photo-sharing feature and quickly became the biggest photo-sharing site on the Web.
 Facebook users now post over three billion photos each month.J.
-Kincaid, "Facebook Users Uploaded a Record 750 Million Photos over New Year"s," TechCrunch, January 3, 2011.
+Kincaid, "Facebook Users Uploaded a Record 750 Million Photos over New Year's," TechCrunch, January 3, 2011.

 Video is also on the rise, with Facebookers sharing eight million videos each month.
 YouTube will get you famous, but Facebook is the place most go to share clips they only want friends to see.F.
 Vogelstein, "Mark Zuckerberg: The Wired Interview," Wired, June 29, 2009.
-And with all those eyeballs turning to Facebook for video, why not go after Netflix business, too?
-The year 2011 saw Facebook team with Warner Bros. to stream "rentals" of several titles, including The Dark Knight, the first two Harry Potter films, and Inception.A.
-Pulver, "Warner's Facebook Streaming Service Builds Challenge to Netflix," Guardian, March 28, 2011.
+And with all those eyeballs turning to Facebook for video, why not become a destination to watch movies and TV shows, too?
+Facebook has worked with major studios to stream "rentals" of blockbusters that include The Dark Knight, the Harry Potter films, and Inception.
+Netflix integrates so tightly with Facebook that the firm's CEO sits on Facebook's board.
 Other markets are also under attack.
 Facebook has become the first-choice communication service for this generation, and with Facebook's unified messaging feature, the site will prioritize e-mail, text messages, and chat in a single inbox, bubbling your friends ahead of the spam.
 It'll even give you a facebook.com e-mail address.M.
 Helft, "Facebook Offers New Messaging Tool," New York Times, November 15, 2010.
 Look out Gmail, Hotmail, and Yahoo!-if users check mail within Facebook, they may visit the big e-mail players less often (meaning less ad revenue for the e-mail firms).

 Facebook is a kingmaker, opinion catalyst, and traffic driver, so media outlets want to be friends.
+Games firms, music services, video sites, daily deal services, media outlets, and more, all integrate into Facebook's Ticker, each hoping that a quick post of activity to Facebook will help spread their services virally.
 While in the prior decade news stories would carry a notice saying, "Copyright, do not distribute without permission," major news outlets today display Facebook icons alongside every copyrighted story, encouraging users to "share" the content on their profile pages.
+Great for

-Great for Facebook, but a sharp elbow to Digg.com and Del.icio.us, which have both seen their link sharing appeal free-fall, even though they showed up first.D.
-Lyons, "Digg This: A Cautionary Tale for Web 2.0 Companies," Newsweek,
+Facebook, but a sharp elbow to Digg.com and Del.icio.us, which have both seen their link sharing appeal free-fall, even though they showed up first.D.
+Lyons, "Digg This: A Cautionary Tale for Web 2.0 Companies," Newsweek, October 24, 2010; M. Arrington, "Yahoo Sells Delicious to YouTube Founders," TechCrunch, April 27, 2011.
+And despite all the buzz about Twitter, Facebook drives far more traffic to newspaper sites.S.
+Kessler, "For Top News Sites, Facebook Drives More Traffic Than Twitter," Mashable, May 9, 2011.